opencv/opencv/doc/js_tutorials/js_imgproc/js_colorspaces/js_colorspaces.markdown

 Try it
 ------

 Here is a demo.
-Canvas elements named cvtColorCanvas1 and cvtColorCanvas2 have been prepared.
+Canvas elements named cvtColorCanvasInput and cvtColorCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 \htmlonly